mycrocast/webplayer-documentation/sticky-footer.md

 ![image](https://github.com/mycrocast/webplayer-documentation/assets/82024455/3acba4d3-c6d5-4c45-8f42-7d0bd2d2a093)
 &nbsp;

-### mcc-stream-title
+### mcc-player-volume-button
+**NOTE: This button is currently not available and will not be shown in the stream view.
+It will be available in a future update.**

-Adjusts the properties of the stream title.
+Adjusts the properties of the button that opens the volume slider when clicking on it.

 Example:
 ```
-mycrocast-floating-button-player::part(mcc-stream-title) {
+mycrocast-sticky-footer-player::part(mcc-player-volume-button) {
     color: #ff2000;
 }
 ```